robotique-udes/Z1_zeus_rover/zeus_gazebo/README.md

 ## File structure

 #### launch
-This folder contains launch file to start the simulation in gazebo with our own rover
+This folder contains the launch file to start the simulation in gazebo with our own rover.

 #### models
-This folder contains several models for the simulation of a Martian world
+This folder contains several models for the simulation of a Martian world.

 <img src="imgs/martian_world.png" width="800">